-Padstein Padstow.
-When we actually revealed our plans to a friendly local shopkeeper that morning, she shook her head adamantly and said: ‘On a sunny day like this, are you mad?
-You’ll struggle to find a parking space… Why don’t you take the Rock ferry instead?’
+I remember many years ago it was a friendly local shopkeeper who warned us of ever trying to drive to Padstow if we were just going for the day.
+She shook her head adamantly and said: ‘On a sunny day like this, are you mad?
+You’ll struggle to find a parking space… Why don’t you take the Rock to Padstow ferry instead?’

 Rock itself is an affluent coastal village, known as the ‘Kensington’ of Cornwall – with über trendy cafes, fancy restaurants and five-star hotels.
 The seafront was teeming with life and people enjoying the Sunday morning sunshine.
 It was a glorious day with just a little nip in the air.
 Monkey was super excited and even though we only had to wait 10 minutes at the shoreline, the rock skimming soon became tiresome and, he became impatient for the arrival of the ‘berry boat’.
 Once on board, it was smooth sailing across the bay to dock at Padstow and a very quick journey.

 But we only wanted to stretch our legs, and walk off our food, so we didn’t really veer off the coastal path too much and ended up strolling to the war memorial and back again.
-The views of the coastline are wonderful and Monkey enjoyed looking out for the ‘berry’ boat.
+The views of the estuary are wonderful and Monkey enjoyed looking out for the ‘berry’ boat.
 So much so he was desperate to get back on it – signalling the end of our first day in Cornwall.
-And what a promising start to our holiday it was, too.
+So there was nothing for it except to go back across on the Padstow to Rock Ferry.
 All that sea air made us exhausted!

 Need to know about the Rock Padstow Ferry